Using Husky with Your Global Git Hooks

 recent projects and I highly recommend them.

-hook, where I do some linting and
+I use husky primarily to run a pre-commit hook, where I do some linting and

 formatting, and even run some tests on changed files.
 This was working great up